-It’s a funny thing how simple and clean the car looks.
-Other than the massive hood scoop and the 429 decal on the front fender, the car appears to be kind of tame.
-Most ’69 Boss 429’s ride with the original Magnum 500 wheels and sport the flat black front chin spoiler.
-The wide tires and bulging fenders should give us some hint of the beast under the hood.
+Overall, the lines of the ’69 Boss 429 are simple and clean.
+Other than the massive hood scoop and the 429 decal on the front fender, this Mustang looks kind of tame.
+Most ’69 Boss 429’s ride on the original Magnum 500 wheels and sport the flat black front chin spoiler.
+But the wide tires and bulging fenders should give some hint of the beast under the hood.